Pat Watkins

-Patrick Watkins (born December 18, 1982) is an American former professional football safety in the National Football League (NFL) for the Dallas Cowboys and San Diego Chargers.
+Patrick Watkins (born December 18, 1982) is an American former professional football player who was a safety in the National Football League (NFL) for the Dallas Cowboys and San Diego Chargers.
 He was also a member of the Toronto Argonauts and Edmonton Eskimos in the Canadian Football League (CFL).
-He played college football at Florida State University.
+He played college football for the Florida State Seminoles.

 Early life

 Watkins attended Tallahassee's Lincoln High School and was a part of two state titles.
 As a junior, he registered 126 tackles and 5 interceptions.

 As a senior, he tallied 140 tackles, 6 interceptions, 2 fumble recoveries and 6 kickoff returns for touchdowns.
 He received All-state, USA Today All-American and Parade magazine All-American honors.

 College career

 Watkins accepted a football scholarship from Florida State University.
 As a freshman, he appeared in 11 games as a backup, while making 10 tackles.

 As a sophomore, he appeared in all 13 games, making 62 tackles (fifth on the team), 3 interceptions (tied for the team lead) and 8 passes defensed (third on the team).
 His first career start came in the 2004 Orange Bowl against the University of Miami.

 As a junior, he started in all 12 games, posting 56 tackles, 4 interceptions (tied for second in the conference), 10 passes defensed (second on the team), 2 forced fumbles and 2 fumble recoveries (tied for the team lead).

 As a senior, he appeared in all 13 games with 10 starts, registering 77 tackles (third on the team) and 3 interceptions (tied for the team lead).

 He finished his college career after playing in 49 straight games (23 starts) at both safety and cornerback, while recording 10 interceptions.